ramkyc/fyers/docs/brownfield-architecture.md

 ### `web_ui`
 - **Purpose**: The main user interface for the application.
-- **Key Files**: `dashboard.py`
+- **Key Files**: `dashboard.py`, `backtesting_ui.py`, `papertrader_ui.py`, `utils.py`
-- **Functionality**: A Streamlit application that allows users to configure and run single backtests or multi-parameter optimizations.
-It visualizes results with interactive charts and tables and displays logs from the trading database.
+- **Functionality**: A modular Streamlit application.
+    - `dashboard.py`: Acts as the main entry point and router, displaying the top-level menu.
+    - `backtesting_ui.py`: Contains all UI components for the backtesting and optimization tab.
+    - `papertrader_ui.py`: Contains all UI components for the live paper trading monitor.
+    - `utils.py`: A collection of shared helper functions for loading data and connecting to databases, used by the other UI modules.

 ## 3. Data Architecture & Flow